MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

 link
 ^^^^

-The link of your project.
+The url to your plugin.
 You can put a link to the github repository of your plugin here.
 It should be an available url

 This field is optional, you can just ignore it if you are lazy